minqiaowang/hybrid-adg-apac/test-with-adg/test-with-adg.md

 5. From the primary side, in the Data Guard Broker, switch back the protection mode.
-Change the `orcl_nrt1d4` to your standby db unique name.
+Replace the `orcl_nrt1d4` to your standby db unique name.

    ```
    DGMGRL> EDIT CONFIGURATION SET PROTECTION MODE AS MAXPERFORMANCE;